jon-harper/OmniBox/docs/assembly/hsi_tips.md

 ### Fixing a Cooled Insert

 Sometimes an off-center insert is not discovered until later.
 The most common symptom is a squealing noise when inserting screws.
-If this happens, stop assembly to fix the insert.
+If this happens, back out the screw and try again; the screw may be threading at an angle.
+If this does not correct the issue, stop assembly to fix the insert.

 !!! note
     These instructions are still being fine-tuned.

-1. Preheat the soldering iron to a low temperature, as before.
+1. Preheat the soldering iron to a low temperature.
 2. Set the iron's tip on the insert, but *do not press down*.
-3. Allow roughtly three (3) seconds for the insert to heat.
+3. Allow three (3) to five (5) seconds for the insert to heat.
-4. *Gently* tilt the soldering iron to straighten the insert in the hole.
-Do not press hard; wait for the plastic to soften instead.
+4. Take an M3x20 or longer machine screw and thread one (1) or two (2) turns into the insert.
-5. Once the insert is upright, remove the iron.
-The plastic will re-cool around the insert.
+5. Use the screw to straighten the insert before the plastic cools around it.

 [img_hsi]: ../img/bom/hsi.png